jgurakuqi/foreground-background-segmentation/README.md

 ```

 In order to work, the program requires the related input videos, which must respect the [Requirements](#Requirements) in terms of format.
+Also, the path to the package containing the videos is curretly hardcoded in the Jupyter Notebook, targeting as folder called "data", a folder sibling to the one containing the code, hence if required, the path can be updated to match any desired position for the package.

 ## Usage